 For 50-years the Weavers Factory was home to the award-winning textile artist Joan Charnley.
-The Grade-II listed building was restored in 2018 and in April 2019 will open as a contemporary art gallery
+The Grade-II listed building was restored in 2018 and opened as a contemporary art gallery on April 6th 2019

 The Weavers Factory